Keren Hayesod: State of Israel

 The first full decade that followed the birth of the State of Israel was marked by huge waves of immigration, primarily from North Africa, Yemen, Kurdistan and Iraq.
 Within a few years, Israel's population tripled, resulting in great distress and a heightened demand for social, educational and cultural services.
-Keren HayesodSderot (1951) and Eilat (1956), as well as kibbutzim and moshavim.
+Keren Hayesod Sderot (1951) and Eilat (1956), as well as kibbutzim and moshavim.
 Keren Hayesod provided major funding for these communities, establishing new fundraising campaigns around the world and renewing its presence in Germany (1955).

 The economic crisis that hit Israel in 1983 and 1984 created major hardships, and programs to alleviate social distress became Keren Hayesod's major priority.
 Keren Hayesod-supported Operation Moses brought 5,000 new immigrants from Ethiopia to Israel in a dramatic airlift (1984), and the organization immediately mobilized to raise funds to address the new immigrants’ special needs.

-Israel was still in the throes of the First Intifada (1987-1993) when the Soviet Union imploded.
+Israel was still in the throes of the First Intifada (1987–1993) when the Soviet Union imploded.
 The end of the Communist regime in the USSR (1991) opened the gates to over a million Jews who had been fighting for years for the right to immigrate to their ancestral homeland.
 In addition, over 14,000 Ethiopian Jews were airlifted to Israel in Operation Solomon (in 1991).

 The massive numbers of new immigrants created a huge demand for immigrant services, housing, and jobs; Keren Hayesod launched a special Exodus Campaign to fund this effort.

-The wave of terror launched by the Second Intifada (2000-2004) had a devastating impact on the Israeli economy, resulting in major social distress.
+Renewed resistance to Israel’s illegal occupation of the Palestinian territories, marked by the Second Intifada (2000-2004), had a devastating impact on the Israeli economy, resulting in major social distress.
 The situation was exacerbated by the crisis in the tourism industry and the bursting of the hi-tech bubble.
 In response, Keren Hayesod traditional areas of activity, immigrant absorption and Jewish-Zionist education in the Diaspora.
-Thus, for example, Keren Hayesod, in partnership with the Jewish Agency, Cisco Systems Inc. and the Appleseeds Academy, initiated the Net@ project, which provides hi-tech training to youth in the suburbs.
+Thus, for example, Keren Hayesod, in partnership with the Jewish Agency, Cisco Systems Inc. and the Appleseeds Academy, initiated the Net@ project, which provides high-tech training to youth in the suburbs.
 Keren Hayesod was also a lead partner in the Jewish Agency Fund for Victims of Terror.

 Tens of thousands disadvantaged children and adults are served by social and cultural programs established by Keren Hayesod.
 The organization also provides financial support to educational youth villages, after-school programming, and youth mentoring projects.
 Sheltered housing has been constructed to enable Holocaust survivors and the needy elderly live out their lives in dignity and comfort.

 Keren Hayesod marked its 90th anniversary in 2010.
 A major priority is now financial aid to peripheral cities in Israel and programs to bridge the social gap.